The Best Cheap Christmas Gifts Everyone Will Love

-While the average American family spends approximately $1,000 on Christmas, there are a lot of great cheap gift ideas that you can give that can help keep you from burning a hole in your credit card.
+While the average American family spends approximately $1,000 on Christmas, there are a lot of great cheap Christmas gifts that you can give that can help keep you from burning a hole in your credit card.

 Cheap Christmas Gift Ideas Don’t have to Mean…Being Cheap

 Now it’s time to get creative.
-Just because you’re looking to trim your gift giving costs doesn’t mean you’re going to give everyone a stale fruitcake or some plastic cheap Christmas stuff from the Dollar Store (though they do have cute things sometimes!).
+Just because you’re looking to trim your gift giving costs doesn’t mean you’re going to give everyone a stale fruitcake, weird flavored candy canes, or some plastic cheap Christmas stuff from the Dollar Store (though they do have cute things sometimes!).

 Think about what you’re good at, what you enjoy creating, and what you know your loved ones (or boss) will enjoy.

 The trick is to find something that you know they’ll appreciate and enjoy – whether it cost $1,000 or $10.
 So if you’re wondering what are good $10 gifts, read on to find out what the best (and most appreciated) ideas are.

 Spoiler Alert!
 Anyone and everyone would rather spend time with you and your loved ones than to get yet another trinket.
 The gift of time is so much more precious than we realize.
-However, that being said, here are some other cheap holiday gift ideas to consider as well if you still feel like you want to give a physical gift:
+However, that being said, here are some other cheap gift ideas to consider as well if you still feel like you want to give a physical gift: